jsandino/salon/README.md

 ![Salon class diagram](images/model.png)

 ### Clock
 An abstraction representing the passage of time during the Salon's business hours.
-It allows to simulate an entire work day by using one second to represent a "virtual" hour.
-Thus, every 60th of a second, a "minute" goes by at the salon.
+It allows to simulate an entire work day by using one millisecond to represent a "virtual" minute.
+Thus, every 1000th of a second, a "minute" goes by at the salon.

 When started, a Clock instance receives a list of listener callbacks: every "virtual minute", the clock notifies to all its register listeners, so that they can perform any time sensitive actions.